Did You Know?

 - The valve sensor detects low and high temperatures.

-- When the low temperature is detected, the sensor opens a valve to produce heat.
+- When the low temperature is detected, the sensor opens a micro-valve to produce heat.

 - As the temperature rises, the valve closes.